 Additionally, the Company, real-estate developers and marketing agencies entered into tri-party cooperation arrangements for certain Fang membership services.
 When customers use their Fang membership cards to purchase specified properties in selected advertisements published by the marketing agents, a portion of the proceeds from the Fang membership services is remitted to the marketing agents.
 The Company recognized revenues from this type of Fang membership services on a net basis, representing the portion of proceeds received from customers that is ultimately retained by the Company as it is an agent in the arrangement.
 Commencing in 2014, the Company also entered into cooperation arrangements directly with real-estate developers for Fang membership services.
-The Company recognized revenues from this type of Fang membership services advertisements with marketing agents to promote the real-estate projects.
-The Company recognized revenues from this type of Fang membership services advertisements with marketing agents to promote the real-estate projects.
-The Company recognized revenues from this type of Fang membership services advertisements with marketing agents to promote the real-estate projects.
+The Company either engages third-party real estate agents or places advertisements with marketing agents to promote the real-estate projects.
 The Company recognized revenues from this type of Fang membership services on a gross basis, representing the proceeds received from the real-estate developers, as the Company is the primary obligor in the arrangement.
 Payments to third-party real estate agents are recorded as cost of sales, while payments to marketing agents are recorded as selling expenses.
 The portion to be remitted to third-party real estate agents and marketing agents was recorded as amounts payable to sales and marketing agents in "accrued expenses and other liabilities" on the consolidated balance sheets (Note 13).